pgsty/pgext/content/repo/infra.md

 |   EL   |  `rpm`  |   ✓    |    ✓    |
 | Debian |  `deb`  |   ✓    |    ✓    |

+You can check the [Release-Infra Chanagelog](/release/infra) for the latest updates.

 --------

 ## Quick Start